Usage Intake

 Prompt.
 Synthesizing.
 Review.
 Prompt.
 Nibbling.
 Review.

-The more success I have with an AI prompt, the more likely it is that another task will be outsourced.
-Tokens are provisioned, and I’m encouraged to push them as far as they’ll go.
-The annoying repetitive task gets done.
+The more successful I am with an AI prompt, the more likely it is that another task will be outsourced.
+The annoying, repetitive task gets done.
 The documentation I’d been putting off gets drafted.
-Somewhere in there, I stop being the engineer and start being the conductor, reviewing, re-prompting, nudging probabilistic output toward something shippable.
+Somewhere in there, I stop being the engineer and start being the conductor, reviewing, re-prompting, and nudging probabilistic output toward something shippable.

 It’s all free.
 Until it isn’t.
-There’s now an à la carte menu in what used to be an all-you-can-eat buffet.
-Tokens aren’t free, and they aren’t unlimited.
-You don’t think about what they cost until you run out of them mid-task.
+Companies started reporting they’d burned through their annual AI budget before summer.
+There’s now an à la carte menu where there used to be an all-you-can-eat buffet.
+You don’t think about token costs until you run out of them mid-task.

 I thought you were just happy to take my laziest asks.